frasermclean/personal-site/content/post/azure-sql-with-managed-identities/index.md

 Total execution time: 00:00:00.365
 ```

-With the script executed, the managed identity now has the necessary permissions to read and write to the database 😊
+With the script executed, the managed identity now has the necessary permissions to read and write to the database. 😎

 ## Bonus: Automating the process with GitHub Actions